aetiom/bfw-logger/README.md

-#BFW Logger
+#BFW Advanced Log
 Advanced log module for BFW framework

-BFW Logger manage your log records by sending its into log files and allow you to rotate, compress and flush your logs (all fully configurable).
+BFW Advanced log manage your log records by sending its into log files and allow you to rotate, compress and flush your logs (all fully configurable).
 This module implements the PSR-3 interface and default classes, so you can use PSR-3 log levels and PSR-3 logger interface methods.

 ##Before installing